unibuild/unibuild/README.md

 ### Linux (Debian / Ubuntu)

-1. Download and Install Oracle JDK 8 (if you don't have it)
+1. Download and install Oracle JDK 8 (if you don't have it)
 	```
 	sudo apt-get install software-properties-common
 	sudo apt-get install dirmngr